midhunkalarikkal/FullDomain/Notes/React.md

 `Multi Page Application (MPA)`
 -------------------------------
-- An MPA consists of multiple HTML pages, each linked to different URLs.
+- A MPA consists of multiple HTML pages, each linked to different URLs.
 Each page reloads the entire application.
 - Each link in the application leads to a different HTML page, causing the browser to request a new page from the server.
 - PHP, Django, .Net
 - Examples are Amzon, Wikipedia Banking portals etc